 - a) General activities.
-FGT must perform annual data integration and identification of threats to which the special permit inspection area is susceptible.
+The permit holder must perform annual data integration and identification of threats to which the special permit inspection area is susceptible.
 These activities must include integrity assessments with specific inline inspection tools, strict anomaly repair criteria, and appropriate environmental assessment and permitting.
 Additional integrity assessment methodologies may be used if allowed by the special permit.
 Integrity assessments must then be conducted periodically at an interval determined in the special permit for each threat identified. - b) External corrosion control requirements.
 The special permit requires additional activities to monitor and mitigate external corrosion.
 These activities include installation and annual monitoring of cathodic protection (CP) test stations, periodic close interval surveys (CIS), and clearing or remediating shorted casings that may impede CP effectiveness.
 These activities ensure the appropriate level of CP is reaching the pipeline in areas where coating loss or damage has occurred in order to prevent or mitigate external corrosion.
-In addition, the permittee is required to develop and implement a plan that identifies and remediates interference from alternating or direct current (AC/DC) sources (such as high-voltage powerlines) that could adversely impact the effectiveness of CP. - c) Internal corrosion control requirements.
-The special permit includes gas quality specifications to mitigate internal corrosion because internal corrosion is highly dependent on the quality of the gas transported within the pipeline. - d) Stress corrosion cracking (SCC) requirements.
-To ensure that SCC is discovered and remediated, any time a pipe segment is exposed during an excavation the FGT must examine coating to determine type and condition.
-If the coating is in poor condition, FGT must conduct additional SCC analysis.
-If SCC is confirmed, FGT must implement additional special permit defined remediation and mitigation.
+In addition, the permittee would be required to develop and implement a plan that identifies and remediates interference from alternating or direct current (AC/DC) sources (such as high-voltage powerlines) that could adversely impact the effectiveness of CP. - c) Internal corrosion control requirements.
+The special permit includes gas quality specifications to mitigate internal corrosion because internal corrosion is highly dependent on the quality of the gas transported within the pipeline and. - d) Stress corrosion cracking (SCC) requirements.
+To ensure that SCC is discovered and remediated, any time a pipe segment is exposed during an excavation the permit holder must examine coating to determine type and condition.
+If the coating is in poor condition, the permit holder must conduct additional SCC analysis.
+If SCC is confirmed, the permit holder must implement additional special permit defined remediation and mitigation.

 - e) Pipe seam requirements.
-FGT must perform an engineering integrity analysis to determine susceptibility to seam threats.
-FGT must re-pressure test any special permit segments with an identified seam to ensure the issue is not systemic in nature. - f) External pipe stress requirements.
-Upon identification of any source of external stress on the pipeline (such as soil movement), the FGT must develop procedures to evaluate and periodically monitor these stresses. - g) Third-party specific requirements.
-To assist in identifying the pipeline location and minimizing the chance of accidental pipeline strikes, FGT must install and maintain lineof-site markers for the pipeline.
-The FGT must perform mitigation activities for any location where a depth-of-cover survey shows insufficient soil cover.
+The permit holder must perform an engineering integrity analysis to determine susceptibility to seam threats.
+The permit holder must re-pressure test any special permit segments with an identified seam to ensure the issue is not systemic in nature. - f) External pipe stress requirements.
+Upon identification of any source of external stress on the pipeline (such as soil movement), the permit holder must develop procedures to evaluate and periodically monitor these stresses. - g) Third-party specific requirements.
+To assist in identifying the pipeline location and minimizing the chance of accidental pipeline strikes, the permit holder must install and maintain line-of-site markers for the pipeline.
+The permit holder must perform mitigation activities for any location where a depth-of-cover survey shows insufficient soil cover.